CarlosOT2/GestaoProdutosVendas/.docs/en/AWS Basic Settings.md

 <br/>
 <h3> Creating a user with access to Secrets Manager </h3>
-Creating a user that'll have access to Secrets Manager, After that, we'll use their credentials.
+Creating a user that'll have access to Secrets Manager, After that, we'll use user credentials
 <br/>
 <br/>